KovaKreative/tinyapp/README.md

 ## Getting Started

+- Fork and clone, or download the repo to your machine.
 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.